vbehnam/viterbi/README.md

 This implementation only works with discrete & finite transition matrices, emission matrices and vector of initial probabilities.

-The algorithmic runtime is O((M ^ 2) * L), where M is the number of states in the state space, and L is the number of observations (or the outpus).
-This is considered as the optimal runtime of a general, basic Viterbi algorithm.
+The algorithmic runtime is O((M ^ 2) * L), where M is the number of states in the state space, and L is the number of observations (or the outputs).
+This is considered as the optimal runtime of a standard implementation of the Viterbi algorithm.